Things to know about the Nobel Prizes

 Historically, the vast majority of Nobel Prize winners have been white men.
 Though that’s started to change, there is still little diversity among Nobel winners, particularly in the science categories.

-To date, 60 women have won Nobel Prizes, including 25 in the scientific categories.
-Only four women have won the Nobel Prize in physics and just two have won the economics prize.
+With Tuesday's physics announcement, 62 women have won Nobel Prizes, including 27 in the scientific categories.
+Only five women have won the physics award and just two have won the economics prize.

 In the early days of the Nobel Prizes, the lack of diversity among winners could be explained by the lack of diversity among scientists in general.
 But today critics say the judges need to do a better job at highlighting discoveries made by women and scientists outside Europe and North America.